 Narrative highlights candidates' professional responsibility to learn the Mississippi Educator Code of Conduct in ongoing learning opportunities.
 Candidates are assessed at multiple checkpoints in the program.
-Supporting evidence shall include completed checkpoint chart (delineating introduced (I), reinforced (R), and mastered (M)) and 3 cycles of data from the EPP Professional Dispositions and TIAI indicator 25 with the following: brief analysis of data findings and how data was used to improve the program.
+Supporting evidence shall include completed checkpoint chart (delineating introduced (I), reinforced (R), and mastered (M)) and 3 cycles of data from the EPP Professional Dispositions and TIAI indicator 25 and IoSL indicators 7.1-7.4 with the following: brief analysis of data findings and how data was used to improve the program.
 Include data chart using the conventions as cited in 1.3 for reporting data by using a comparison point benchmark.
 If program is small, compare scores with EPP data.
 If program is large with multiple campuses, use combined program data as baseline and report additional columns disaggregated by campus (add additional 3 columns for each campus).

-Course Prefix and Title S1 Professional Conduct S2 Trustworthiness S3 Unlawful Acts S4 Educ/ Stu Relationships S5 Edu/ Collegial Relationships S6 Alcohol, Drug, etc. S7 Pub Funds & Property S8 Remunerative Conduct S9 Confidentiality S10 Breach of Contract
+Course Prefix and Title SI Professional Conduct S2 Trustworthiness S3 Unlawful Acts S4 Educ/Stu- Relationships SS Edu/ Collegial- Relationships S6 Alcohol, Drug, etc. S7 Pub Funds &- Property S8 Remunerative Conduct S9 Confidentiality S10 Breach of Contract

-ED 301 Intro to Elem Ed I I I I
+ED 301 Intro to Elem Ed Ī Ī Ŧ Ŧ

 ED 480 Student Teaching M M M M M M M M M M

-The EPP addresses the state's needs and ensures high-quality field and clinical experiences, including feedback, support, and diverse placements for each program candidate, and provides opportunities for candidates to demonstrate the ability to positively impact P-12 students' learning growth and development.
+The EPP addresses the state's needs and ensures high-quality field and clinical experiences, including feedback, support, and diverse placements for each program candidate, and provides opportunities for candidates to demonstrate the ability to positively impact P-12 students' learning, growth, and development.
 (This standard will be answered at the EPP level.)